Measures for optimizing the use of a piglet nest in organic pig husbandry

 The aim of this study is to identify conditions under which the piglet nest is most used.
 Measures of design and management should increase the use of piglet creep area to reduce piglet losses in the first days after farrowing.

-The experiment takes place at the eco-certified research farm of the Thünen Institute of Organic Farming, Trenthorst, between 2018 and 2020.
-Around 160 litters will be analyzed with regard to the impact of 8 different combinations of measures on behavior, biological performance, health status, losses, and costs.
-4 different designs of a piglet nest (underfloor heating vs. overhead heating as well as with vs. without lighting) and 2 different management measures (confinement of piglets in piglet nest during the first feeding times of the sow vs. no confinement) will be combined and compared.
+The experiment took place at the eco-certified research farm of the Thünen Institute of Organic Farming at Trenthorst-Wulmenau, between 2018 and 2020.
+Eight different combinations of measures were compared with regard to behavior, biological performance, health status and animal losses.
+Four different designs of a piglet nest (underfloor heating vs. overhead heating as well as with vs. without lighting) and 2 different management measures (confinement of piglets in piglet nest during the first feeding times of the sow vs. no confinement) were combined and compared.

 All litters will be video recorded during the first 72 h after farrowing to determine the number of piglets within in the piglet nest as well as the resting areas and resting times of piglets.
 In addition general performance parameters of each animal and economic indicators of the different measure combinations will be recorded.